tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 - External Identity: The identity of an EPSK.
 - Imported Identity: The identity of a PSK as sent on the wire.

+## Notation and Cryptographic Dependencies

+The key importer API depends on a generic KDF which provides the following interface.

+- Nh: The output size of the Extract function.
+- Extract(salt, IKM): Extract a pseudorandom key of fixed length Nh from input keying material `IKM` and an optional octet string `salt`.
+- Expand(PRK, info, L): Expand a pseudorandom key `PRK` using optional string `info` into `L` bytes of output keying material.

+It also depends on the following utility function.

+- `concat(x0, ..., xN)`: Concatenation of octet strings.
+  `concat(0x01, 0x0203, 0x040506) = 0x010203040506`

 # Key Import

-A key importer takes as input an EPSK with external identity 'external_identity' and base key 'epsk', as defined in {{terminology}}, along with an optional label, and transforms it into a set of PSKs and imported identities for use in a connection based on supported HashAlgorithms.
-In particular, for each supported HashAlgorithm 'hash', the importer constructs an ImportedIdentity structure as follows:
+A key importer takes as input an EPSK with external identity 'external_identity' and base key 'epsk', as defined in {{terminology}}, along with an optional context string, and transforms it into a set of PSKs and imported identities for use in a connection based on the (D)TLS protocol version and a specific KDF.
+In particular, for each supported protocol version 'protocol' and KDF function 'kdf', the importer constructs an ImportedIdentity structure as follows:

 ~~~
    struct {
        opaque external_identity<1...2^16-1>;
-       opaque label<0..2^8-1>;
        opaque context<0..2^16-1>;
-       HashAlgorithm hash;
+       uint16 protocol;
+       uint16 kdf;
    } ImportedIdentity;
 ~~~

-[[TODO: An alternative design might combine label and hash into the same field so that future protocols which don't have a notion of HashAlgorithm don't need this field.]]

-ImportedIdentity.label MUST be bound to the protocol for which the key is imported.
-Thus, TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use "tls13" as the label.
-Similarly, TLS 1.2 and all prior TLS versions should use "tls12" as ImportedIdentity.label, as well as SHA256 as ImportedIdentity.hash.
-Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

 ImportedIdentity.context MUST include the context used to derive the EPSK, if any exists.
 If the EPSK is a key derived from some other protocol or sequence of protocols, ImportedIdentity.context MUST include a channel binding for the deriving protocols
 {{!RFC5056}}.
-If any secrets are agreed in earlier protocols they SHOULD be included in ImportedIdentity.context [CCB].
+If any secrets are agreed in earlier protocols they SHOULD be included in ImportedIdentity.context {{CCB}}.

+ImportedIdentity.protocol MUST be the (D)TLS protocol version for which the PSK is being imported.
+For example, TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use 0x0304, whereas TLS 1.2 uses 0x0303.
+Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

+ImportedIdentity.kdf MUST be one of the KDF identifiers specified in {{kdf-registry}}.

 A unique and imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows:

 ~~~
-   epskx = HKDF-Extract(0, epsk)
+   epskx = KDF.Extract(0, epsk)
-   ipskx = HKDF-Expand-Label(epskx, "derived psk",
+   ipskx = KDF.Expand(epskx, concat("derived psk", Hash(ImportedIdentity)), KDF.Nh)
-                             Hash(ImportedIdentity), Hash.length)
 ~~~

 [[TODO: The length of ipskx MUST match that of the corresponding and supported ciphersuites.]]

 The hash function used for HKDF {{!RFC5869}} is that which is associated with the external PSK.
-It is not bound to ImportedIdentity.hash.
+It is not bound to ImportedIdentity.kdf.
 If no hash function is specified, SHA-256 MUST be used.
-Differentiating epsk by ImportedIdentity.hash ensures that each imported PSK is only used with at most one hash function, thus satisfying the requirements in {{!RFC8446}}.
+Differentiating epsk by ImportedIdentity.kdf ensures that each imported PSK is only used with at most one hash function, since each KDF is associated with one hash function, thereby satisfying the requirements in {{!RFC8446}}.

 Endpoints MUST import and derive an ipsk for each hash function used by each ciphersuite they support.
 For example, importing a key for TLS_AES_128_GCM_SHA256 and TLS_AES_256_GCM_SHA384 would yield two PSKs, one for SHA256 and another for SHA384.
 In contrast, if TLS_AES_128_GCM_SHA256 and TLS_CHACHA20_POLY1305_SHA256 are supported, only one derived key is necessary.

 The resulting IPSK base key 'ipskx' is then used as the binder key in TLS 1.3 with identity ImportedIdentity.
 With knowledge of the supported hash functions, one may import PSKs before